 - Secure Access for Remote Workers: RDP, VPN & VDI

-- Best Zero Trust Security Solutions for 2022
+- Best Zero Trust Security Solutions

 Vulnerabilities Found on Platform

 In her analysis, Project Zero’s Silvanovich noted that with many other video conferencing platforms, one user will initiate a call that others immediately accept or reject.
 But Zoom calls are usually scheduled in advance and users join through an email invitation.